Can You Get HIV From Oral Sex?

 Receiving oral sex

 The person receiving oral sex is generally at extremely low risk in typical scenarios.
-Saliva is not an efficient transmission fluid, and the biological barriers make this direction an unlikely driver in real-world patterns.
+Saliva is not an efficient HIV transmission fluid, and intact genital skin or mucosa usually does not create the same pathway seen in higher-risk exposures.

 What to do next if you are spiralling